What is the St James Way?

 Did you know that you can also cycle the St James Way?
-Traditionally many pilgrims would have traveled on horseback, and although today some still do, cycling is a very popular way to get to Santiago.
+Traditionally, many pilgrims would have travelled on horseback, and although today some still do, cycling is a very popular way to get to Santiago.
 The greatest advantage of cycling is that you can cover twice the distance in the same amount of time.

 St James’ Day

 One of the biggest celebrations along the St James Way is St James’ Day.
-During the last two weeks in July, the city of Santiago de Compostela celebrates its biggest festival of the year: St James Festival or the Apostle Festival (Festas do Apóstolo).
-St James is the patron saint of Santiago de Compostela but also Galicia; which means St James Day is also Galicia’s National Holiday.
+During the last two weeks in July, Santiago de Compostela celebrates its biggest festival of the year: St James Festival or the Apostle Festival (Festas do Apóstolo).
+St James is the patron saint of Santiago de Compostela and Galicia, which means St James Day is also Galicia’s National Holiday.

 A Jacobean Year or Ano Xacobeo is a Jubilee or Camino Holy Year.
 A year is considered a Jacobean or Holy Year when Saint James’ Day, 25th July, falls on a Sunday.
 If you are planning your Camino de Santiago in July and arriving in the city after the 15th of July, you should definitely stay in Santiago for a few days to enjoy this unique festival.
 Because of leap years, Holy Years follow a pattern of 6-5-6-11 years.
 2021/2022 was the most recent Jacobean Year.
 2027 will be the next Ano Xacobeo, followed by 2032, and so on.